 If you or someone you love has been injured in a truck accident, your first priority must always be immediately obtaining the medical attention that you need.
 Because truck accidents are among the most violent traffic accidents out there, the emotional impact alone can be extremely daunting.
 Fortunately, you don’t have to face the path ahead of you alone.
 While you attend to the important work of recovering your health, your dedicated California truck accident attorney will gather the necessary evidence, communicate with the insurance company on your behalf, and fight for the compensation that will adequately cover the damages you’ve sustained – in their entirety.

-If a Truck Accident Has Left You Injured, You Need the Professional Legal Counsel of an Experienced California 18-Wheeler Accident Attorney
+If a Truck Accident Has Left You Injured, You Need the Professional Legal Counsel of an Experienced California 18-Wheeler Accidents Attorney

 A truck accident is likely to leave you unsure about how best to move forward, and you may be tempted to simply accept whatever settlement the insurance company offers in an effort to put the thing behind you as quickly as possible.
 This, however, is not in the best interest of your claim or of your health.
-You are not alone; the dedicated legal team at Arash Law has the commitment, knowledge, and compassion to help ensure that you recover on your damages so that you can move forward on the path toward full recovery.
-Our experienced truck accident attorneys are standing by to help – 24 hours a day and 7 days a week – so please give us a call us at 888-488-1391 today.
+You are not alone.
+The dedicated legal team at Arash Law headed by Arash Khorsandi, Esq. has the commitment, knowledge, and compassion to help ensure that you recover on your damages so that you can move forward on the path toward full recovery.
+Our experienced 18-wheeler accident attorneys are standing by to help – 24 hours a day and 7 days a week – so please give us a call us at 888-488-1391 today.